tony-aw/tinycodet/README.md

 ## Locate ith pattern

-In order to use the string subsetting functions and operators optimally, this R package includes a helper function called `s_locate_ith(x, i, p)`.
-This function locates for every element/string in character vector `x` the $i^{th}$ occurence of pattern `p`.
+In order to use the string sub-setting functions and operators optimally, this R package includes a helper function called `s_locate_ith(x, i, p)`.
+This function locates for every element/string in character vector `x` the $i^{th}$ occurrence of pattern `p`.
 When `i` is positive, the occurrence is counted from left to right.
 Negative values for `i` are also allowed, in which case the occurrence is counted from the right to left.
 Thus, to get the **last** occurrence, use